-Show your customers you care about their privacy and the security of their financial and personal information.
-Make sure you’re doing all you can to make your site a safe place to shop, including using the HTTPS communication protocol and a secure ecommerce platform, maintaining PCI DSS compliance, having strong firewalls, offering secure logins, encrypting customer data, using the latest software versions, and promptly installing recommended security patches.
+Show your customers you care about their privacy and the security of their financial and personal information by using the HTTPS communication protocol and a secure ecommerce platform, maintaining PCI DSS compliance, having strong firewalls, offering secure logins, encrypting customer data, using the latest software versions, and promptly installing recommended security patches.
 To show visitors your site is safe, consider adding trust seals such as those from Norton/VeriSign and McAfee to your pages—studies have found that trust seals can boost conversions and sales significantly.

-If visitors don’t understand your products, they won’t click “Buy.”
+If visitors don’t understand your products, they're unlikely to make a purchase.
 Make sure your products are labeled clearly and correctly, with attractive photos and unique descriptions.
-Not only will thorough, precision descriptions give your customers a better understanding of what they’re buying, it will also help with SEO.
+Not only will thorough, precise descriptions give your customers a better understanding of what they’re buying, it will also help with SEO.
 For more on improving your product pages, see our blog post 13 Product Page Enhancements That Will Make Online Shoppers Click "Buy."

-More than 68% of online shopping carts are abandoned by shoppers before checkout.
-More than half of those abandonments happen because the shopper was just browsing or not ready to buy, but of shoppers who were ready to make a purchase, 27% of them abandoned because the checkout process was too complicated.
+According to 2020 data from Statistica, the average shopping cart abandonment rate worldwide is 88%.
+Many people who abandon their online shopping cart before checkout were just browsing or not ready to buy, but shoppers who are ready to make a purchase may abandon a cart because the checkout process was too complicated.
 To encourage visitors to complete their purchases, make the checkout process as simple as possible.

 Hopefully your product pages give your customers all the information they need.
 If not, giving them an easy way to contact you to get their questions answered is crucial to closing the sale.
 Display your phone number prominently on your product page and provide clear instructions for returns and exchanges.
 Consider offering live chat as well—in a study by Forrester Research, 44% of online consumers said having questions answered by a live person at the point of purchase was the most important feature a website can offer.